wlerin/feralfilehosting/Feral Wiki/SFTP and FTP/FTP and SFTP basics - Filezilla/readme.md

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/SFTP%20and%20FTP/FTP%20and%20SFTP%20basics%20-%20Filezilla/9.png)

-*After clicking Connect or OK this site will now be saved to the Site Manager for future use or using quick connects as shown in image 3.*
+**Important note:** After clicking Connect or OK this site will now be saved to the Site Manager for future use or using quick connects as shown in image 3.

 If you need to use a keyfile for connecting please follow the steps in these images below for adding your key to Filezilla according to these rules: